ufz/ogs/web/content/docs/benchmarks/small-deformations/lie-m-linear-single-fracture.md

 We solve a linear elastic small deformation problem with a pre-existing fracture using the lower-dimensional interface element (LIE) approach.

-See the TODO: {asset:839:link}-PDF for detailed problem description.
+See the [LIE_small_deformation.pdf](https://docs.opengeosys.org/assets/files/Documentation/Selected-Benchmarks/LIE_small_deformation.pdf) for detailed problem description.

 ## Results and evaluation